emanuelen5/kitchen-timer/docs/hardware/schematic.md

 ## 5V Boost Converter
 * We are using the TPS61200, Low Input Voltage Synchronous Boost Converter. [[4]](#4)
 * The schematic has been taken from the [Sparkfun module](https://cdn.sparkfun.com/datasheets/Prototyping/Li_Power_Boost_Converter.pdf)

+## LED Matrices Display
+* We are using 4 common-cathode LED matrices.

 ## EMD protection
 [TODO](Do we need this?
 We will have a USB connection. maybe we do.)